How to Drain a Small Amount of Engine Oil

 • 5b

-• For trucks: The drain plug will be located on either side of the engine block near the front of truck (see image)
+• For trucks: The drain plug will be located on either side of the engine block near the front of the truck (see image)

 • Use an adjustable wrench to loosen and remove the drain plug by turning it counterclockwise until it comes out completely; some plugs may have a hexagonal shape that requires a socket wrench instead